Green Howards: Second World War

 In 1942, the 12th Battalion was converted to armour as the 161st Regiment Royal Armoured Corps, but retained its Green Howards cap badge on the black beret of the Royal Armoured Corps as did all other infantry units converted in the same way.
 In October 1943 it was then converted again, this time to the reconnaissance role, as 161st (Green Howards) Regiment in the Reconnaissance Corps.
 It never went into action as a regiment, but provided a replacement squadron to the 43rd (Wessex) Reconnaissance Regiment, which had suffered heavy losses when its transport was sunk on the way to France to fight in the Battle of Normandy.

 Post War

-From 1949 to 1952, the regiment took part in the campaign against Chinese and Malayan Communist Insurgents in Malaya.
+From 1949 to 1952, the regiment took part in the Malayan Emergency.
 Over the next 30 years it served in Afghanistan, Suez, Cyprus, Hong Kong, Libya, Belize, Berlin and Northern Ireland.
 While serving with the SAS, a former officer of the regiment, Gavin Hamilton, was killed in action during the Falklands War in 1982.
 It also saw action during the First Gulf War in 1991 and during the Bosnian War from 1996 to 1997.